nbdc-datahub/hbcd-docs/docs/changelog/knownissues.md

   <span class="arrow">▸</span>
 </div>
 <div class="table-collapsible-content">
-<p>Age fields are not available for the SPM-2.
-Please refer to corresponding age fields available from related datasets for the same time point.</p>
+<p>Age fields are not currently included for the SPM-2.
+Until added in a future release, users can refer to corresponding age variables in related datasets for the same time point.</p>
 </div>

 <div id="spm2-2" class="issues-banner" onclick="toggleCollapse(this)">